 If you want to get a panther chameleon or if you already have one, you need to know a couple of important things.
 One of those things is that you need to create a unique world for your panther chameleon in your house…sounds dramatic, right?

 What does that mean?
 Well, it means that you have to set up a panther chameleon cage with the right temperatures, and lighting that imitates the sun, the right humidity, plants and so on and so forth.

 If you just started with panther chameleons this topic might be absolutely confusing to you.
 I mean, you might have done a little bit of research already and you probably noticed that everyone says something different when it comes to setting up a panther chameleon habitat.

-This article will end the confusion.
+This article which is based on my research and experiences will end the confusion.
 This article will show you exactly which stuff you need, what temperature and humidity you need and what size the enclosure should have to set up the perfect panther chameleon tank.

 The Right Panther Chameleon Tank Size